Peirceman/windlang/README.md

  - [ ] testing:
     use testdata dir with files for files to parse and expected output
  - [ ] fix the rest of this readme
- - [x] implement rest of codegen: unimplemented + elif and else
+ - [x] implement rest of codegen: elif and else
  - [ ] expand type system: arrays, pointers, structs
  - [ ] Use Func struct in Funccall
  - [ ] use jump instructions for if statements instead of what happens now